electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* pretty webui design, net messages as good as tui now, fixed thread termination issues to be mostly graceful
 * webui is in sync now, prepare net messages for webui to maybe replace tui
 * back to many threads, but synced and working just fine - webui must be able to replace tui at some time
 * fixed up many older problems, yet ready for libp2p migration for communication over net
-* cleaned up yet inactivated parts: former ssh connection, state machine replacement

 <details>
   <summary>click for older changes</summary>

+    * cleaned up yet inactivated parts: former ssh connection, state machine replacement
     * introducing a nice way to sync threads on startup by creating a channel, send its sender to main thread and block own thread until sender is sent back to self controlled receiver.
     * trying upx in CI builds again
     * migrated first too many native threads to async green threads, as also most dependant external crates use more general futures approach.
 It's yet a bit confusing and inconsistant but problem were rayon thread iterator and cursive as thread dependant.
 But I am about to like and understand async/await quite well, also the consequences for embedded development :grin: